Editor’s note: Updated December 2018

 Looking for the best DSLR camera?
-We’ve combed through and compared the best DSLR cameras available from all of the top manufacturers like Canon, Nikon, Sony, Pentax and more to come up with this just updated best of list for 2018.
+We’ve combed through and compared the best DSLR cameras available from all of the top manufacturers like Canon, Nikon, Sony, Pentax and more to come up with this just updated list of Cyber Monday 2018 Camera Deals

 Having used, bought and sold DSLR cameras for many years, we’ve got a pretty good idea of what the best DSLR camera picks are based upon your needs and budget.
 There are hundreds of models to choose from, and our list below will make it easy for you to decide.
 Whether you’re looking for the best features no matter the cost, or if you’ve got a budget to stick to and want the best performance for the price, rest assured that there is a DSLR camera for you.

-The Nikon D3300 is an incredibly solid camera for the price.
+The Nikon D3500 is an incredibly solid camera for the price.
 Sporting a 24.2 MP Sensor and excellent 5 frame per second fast action capability, this DSLR is versatile and easy on the pocketbook.
 Also shoots high quality 1080P HD Video.
-Our pick includes the standard 18-55MM AF-P next generation lens that’s a good all around lens.
-Rounded out with excellent battery life (up to 700 shots per charge), the D3300 is a clear winner.
+Our pick includes the standard 18-55MM AF-P next generation lens that’s a great all around lens.
+Rounded out with excellent battery life (up to 700 shots per charge), the D3500 is a clear winner.

 Wow.
 It’s hard to put into words how phenomenal this camera is.
 If you’re looking to buy a DSLR camera that offers excellent picture AND video quality, the Canon EOS 80D with 18-135MM lens is an excellent option.
 Recently released, this camera’s feature set is vast, including: 45 Point Auto Focus, built in Wifi, 7 frame per second stills, and expanded HDR modes.
 The 18-135mm stock lens is incredibly versatile for both close up and mid range distances.